Chekka Chivantha Vaanam (soundtrack)

 Chekka Chivantha Vaanam is the soundtrack album, composed by A. R. Rahman with song lyrics by Vairamuthu to the 2018 Tamil film of the same name.
-The film features an ensemble cast including Arvind Swami, Vijay Sethupathi, Jyothika, Silambarasan, Arun Vijay, Aishwarya Rajesh, Dayana Erappa and Aditi Rao Hydari in the lead roles.
+The film is directed by Mani Ratnam.

 The album consist of seven songs out of which "Mazhai Kuruvi" and "Bhoomi Bhoomi" served as the lead singles.
 Composition of the soundtrack began in December 2017.
 The songs in the film are symbolic in nature and are fit into the situations.
 Two poems from Vairamuthu's book Peiyana Peiyum Mazhai have been re-written into song lyrics, one being "Mazhai Kuruvi".

 The promotional music event featured live performances of the lead singles as well as all the songs in the soundtrack album.
-The soundtrack album was released on 5 September 2018 under the Sony Music record label.
+The soundtrack album was released on 5 September 2018 under the Sony Music India record label.